ncdanhvn/vn-provinces-api/README.md

 }
 ```

-- The last step to setup our database is create `province` database on the server we've just installed.
+- The last step to setup our database is to create `province` database on the server which we've just installed.
 Open mysql shell and run create database command.

 ```mysql
   CREATE DATABASE myshop;